chuckmilam/create-ks-iso/README.md

 * When creating a custom boot ISO:
     * RHEL-based full install ISO, readable by the user running the script.
     * root/sudo permissions in order to mount the ISO image.
     * Sufficient disk space for ISO creation.
 Enough is needed for the source OEM install ISO, temporary space for the extracted OEM install ISO, and then the final custom boot ISO.
-Consider that RHEL 8 and 9 boot ISOs are between 9-12G in size.
+Consider that RHEL 8 and 9 boot ISOs are between 9-12G in size, so plan on at least triple that.

 ## Installation
 No installation required, and can be run directly from a user home directory.